Like me, you may have come across people who appear obsessed with security but happily book cabs, order food, and even make

 "At Stripe we've so far opted not to support 3D Secure since we believe the costs outweigh the benefits."

 - The EMV migration deadline has come and gone over a year ago in USA, still fewer than one-third of US retailers have implemented Chip and PIN technologies.

 The sky hasn't fallen.

 Sure, there have been a number of data breaches in the US e.g. Experian, Target.
 But they have all happened on the server side.
 And it looks like the country is fighting back with overwhelming force.
 According to New York Times, banks and card networks are

-Street Journal, "business groups are slamming a European Union proposal that would require customers to enter extra security information for online purchases.
-Credit-card companies and e-commerce associations worry that if online purchases become too cumbersome
+in Wall Street Journal, "business groups are slamming a European Union proposal that would require customers to enter extra security information for online purchases.
+Credit-card companies and e-commerce associations worry that if online purchases become too

 Security always wins when it comes to intent.
 Convenience always wins when it comes to action.